piotrooo/wsdl-creator/README.md

 ###Additional info

-In `object` you can user arrays of wrappers and arrays of simple types.
+In `object` you can use array of wrappers and array of simple types.

 ###Annotations